 After-tax contributions included in a payment from a designated Roth account are not taxed, but earnings might be taxed.
 The tax treatment of earnings included in the payment depends on whether the payment is a qualified distribution.
 If a payment is only part of your designated Roth account, the payment will include an allocable portion of the earnings in your designated Roth account.

-If the payment from the Plan is not a qualified distribution and you do not do a rollover to a Roth IRA or a designated Roth account in an employer plan, you will be taxed on the earnings in the payment.
+If the payment from the Plan is not a qualified distribution and you do not do a rollover to a Roth IRA or a designated Roth account in an employer plan, you will be taxed on the portion of the payment that is earnings.
 If you are under age 59½, a 10% additional income tax on early distributions will also apply to the earnings (unless an exception applies).
 However, if you do a rollover, you will not have to pay taxes currently on the earnings and you will not have to pay taxes later on payments that are qualified distributions.

 If the payment from the Plan is a qualified distribution, you will not be taxed on any part of the payment even if you do not do a rollover.
 If you do a rollover, you will not be taxed on the amount you roll over and any earnings on the amount you roll over will not be taxed if paid later in a qualified distribution.